FAQ (Frequently Asked Questions)

 9. How much is irrigation?

 Most wells are set to deliver the same rate of water, which is charged at $21 per hour.
 Well #2, which serves some north side residents, has a lower flow rate and so is billed at $19 per hour.
+The rate for Well #2 will increase to $20 per hour effective April 1, 2018.
 The minimum order is 30 minutes.

 10. Who is responsible for fixing berms?